apache/trafficcontrol/docs/source/api/deliveryservices_id.rst

 ..
 [1] Users with the roles "admin" and/or "operation" will be able to see *all* Delivery Services, whereas any other user will only see the Delivery Services their Tenant is allowed to see.
 ..
 [2] This only applies to HTTP Delivery Services
 ..
 [3] See :ref:`multi-site-origin`
+..
+[4] This only applies to DNS-routed Delivery Services

 ``PUT``
 =======